edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

 * *Emphasis the importance of semantic markup*
     + https://validator.w3.org/#validate_by_input
     + Copy paste in this example to W3.org to show what happens if the markup is invalid
+    + Go over what's wrong with the code to the students error by error
+            + for the most part, errors include
+                    + missing closing tags
+                    + tags not being closed in the right order
   ```
   <!doctype html>
   <html>